Rovamycin, 1.5 ml ml 16 pcs

 There are no known cases of spiramycin overdose.

-Symptoms: nausea, vomiting, diarrhea are possible.
-Cases of prolongation of the QT interval, which resolves on withdrawal of the drug, have been observed in neonates receiving high doses of spiramycin or after IV administration of spiramycin in patients predisposed to prolongation of the QT interval.
+Symptoms: possible – nausea, vomiting, diarrhea.
+Cases of prolongation of the QT interval that resolves when the drug is discontinued have been observed in neonates receiving high doses of spiramycin or after intravenous administration of spiramycin in patients predisposed to prolongation of the QT interval.

-Treatment: in case of overdose of spiramycin it is recommended ECG monitoring with determination of QT interval duration, especially in the presence of risk factors (hypokalemia, congenital prolongation of the QT interval, simultaneous use of drugs that prolong the QT interval and cause development of ventricular tachycardia of “pirouette” type).
+Treatment: in case of an overdose of spiramycin, ECG monitoring with determination of the duration of the QT interval is recommended, especially in the presence of risk factors (hypokalemia, congenital prolongation of the QT interval, simultaneous use of drugs that prolong the duration of the QT interval and cause the development of ventricular tachycardia of the “pirouette” type).
 There is no specific antidote.
-In case of suspected spiramycin overdose, symptomatic therapy is recommended.
+If an overdose of spiramycin is suspected, symptomatic therapy is recommended.

 ---|---|